 Teacher Edition Subscription (printed Teacher Manual - you print the student books)

 Teacher's Edition with Classroom Set (we print everything for you)

 Purchasing Requirements (educators only may purchase and proof necessary)

-eBooks work on both PC and MAC
+eBooks and downloadable files work on both PC and MAC

 Note: Although these instructional materials work with well any textbook (lesson plans call for reading topics as opposed to page numbers) you choose, the student activity books or lab manuals included are not to be considered complete textbooks.

 Licenses, Updates and Corrections

 Term licenses: Subscription versions are not to be used in print or electronic form beyond their end date until renewed.

 Perpetual licenses: Class Sets come with a perpetual license, no renewal necessary.